wesleyc1031/Moody/README.md

 # Moody

+Currently in the process of writing the README.

 Android Application to determine a user's mood via facial recognition provided by: Google's Firebase MLKit, specifically Mobile Vision, IBM Watson's Speech to Text, and Spotify for Music Streaming

 Camera API provided by Google Samples